Chapter 3 Examples of Bad Estate Planning by the Rich and Famous2024-08-10T13:34:02-07:00

 I will never forget a statement one of my former partners made when he saw a man we both knew while walking through our office.
 He said, “Jim, you are not completely worthless.
 You can always be used as a bad example.”
-I feel the saw way about some of the rich and famous who procrastinated too long and made their families pay the price of the procrastination.
-Here are some good examples of the failure to plan.
+I feel the same way about some of the rich and famous who made estate planning mistakes that caused their families to pay the price of their mistakes.
+Here are some examples of rich and famous estate planning mistakes.

 Solution: If Prince had a Will or a Trust he could have left his assets to the person or people he selected rather than the people the court selected.
 The big advantages of a Trust are: (i) its private and confidential and the heirs are not known to the public, (ii) the trustee would be entitled to reasonable compensation, but not $8.8 million over two years, and (iii) Prince would select his heirs, not the court.